Each row of characters represent the maze cells in increasing (initially forwards) Z direction.

 X is an active cell

-An empty space is a walled cell
+An empty space is a walled cell that cannot be entered

 Y is an active cell initially with a Yeti